New Self-Guided Japan Tours

 Dango

-Dango are sweet rice dumplings, often served on skewers, and made from mochiko, a type of glutinous rice flour.
-These chewy, slightly sticky dumplings are then coated with various toppings or sauces, such as sweet soy sauce, red bean paste, or kinako (roasted soybean flour).
+Dango are sweet rice dumplings, served on skewers, and made from mochiko, a type of glutinous rice flour.
+These chewy, slightly sticky dumplings are then coated with toppings or sauces, such as sweet soy sauce, red bean paste, or kinako (roasted soybean flour).

 Crazy Crêpes

-Cotton Candy (Watame)
+Cotton Candy

-Sweet Potato (Yaki Imo)
+Roasted Sweet Potato

 Tamagoyaki